John Floyd (pioneer): Kentucky

 Floyd and a team of seven surveyors set out for the Falls of the Ohio on April 7, 1774 with a group of men claiming land.
 They traversed the Kanawha and Ohio River for most of the trip.
 Floyd had previously surveyed land for George Washington and Patrick Henry along the Kanawha River.
-In mid May they arrived in Kentucky Country and had an experience with Indians who came down the river and had passes from the commandant at Fort Pitt warning off white men as a part of Dunmore's War.
+In mid-May, they arrived in Kentucky Country and had an experience with Native Americans who came down the river and had passes from the commandant at Fort Pitt warning off white men as a part of Lord Dunmore's War.
 This scared off some of the group, but none of the surveyors left, and the rest of the expedition continued on.
 While in the area sectioning land tracts, Floyd bought a 2000 acre site for himself in what is now St. Matthews, Kentucky.

 With the threat of a war with the Shawnee looming, Preston and Cap.
 William Russell sent frontiersmen Daniel Boone and Michael Stoner on a mission to warn settlers and surveyors to come back to Botetourt County.
-Unfortunately, Indians attacked Floyd's group before the warning arrived, killing two members of the surveying party.
+Unfortunately, Native Americans attacked Floyd's group before the warning arrived, killing two members of the surveying party.
 The remaining members of Floyd's group fled to safety down the Ohio and Mississippi River to New Orleans.
 Floyd, unable to hold out by himself, went for the most direct route to Virginia, traversing across the terrain in 16 days.
 He arrived near Clinch Mountain in Virginia to discover the locals rallying for Dunmore's War.
-Floyd, eager to participate, gathered a militia together and followed the main army's trail and arrived half a day late to the October 10, 1774 battle that ended Dunmore's War at the Battle of Point Pleasant.
+Floyd, eager to participate, gathered a militia together and followed the main army's trail and arrived half a day late to the October 10, 1774, battle that ended Dunmore's War at the Battle of Point Pleasant.

-On April 21, 1775 Floyd began preparing to re-enter Kentucky through Cumberland Gap.
+On April 21, 1775, Floyd began preparing to re-enter Kentucky through Cumberland Gap.
 Floyd took a party of 32 men to Dix River in 1775 to set up a camp.
-Only twenty miles from Boonesborough, Kentucky which was founded by Daniel Boone on the Kentucky River.
-On May 23, 1775 Floyd was sent as a delegate from the settlement of St. Asaph to Boonesborough to meet to agree on laws and regulations for requirements to establish a colony called Transylvania.
+Only twenty miles from Boonesborough, Kentucky, which was founded by Daniel Boone on the Kentucky River.
+On May 23, 1775, Floyd was sent as a delegate from the settlement of St. Asaph to Boonesborough to meet to agree on laws and regulations for requirements to establish a colony called Transylvania.
 This marked the earliest form of any government west of the Allegheny Mountains.
-During the summer of 1776 he was living in Boonesborough and accepted the surveyor of Transylvania by Richard Henderson the leader of the colony attempt.
+During the summer of 1776, he was living in Boonesborough and accepted the surveyor of Transylvania by Richard Henderson the leader of the colony attempt.

-Floyd participated in the rescue of Jemima Boone from four Shawnee Indians and one Cherokee in July 1776, an event that would become a popular frontier story.
+Floyd participated in the rescue of Jemima Boone from four Shawnee and one Cherokee in July 1776, an event that would become a popular frontier story.
 The first night, only five miles were covered due to a delay at crossing a river.
-The next day they tracked them over 40 mi and overtook them while the Indians prepared a campfire to cook.
+The next day they tracked them over 40 mi and overtook them while the Native Americans prepared a campfire to cook.

 Information began trickling into the Kentucky Country about the American Revolution in late 1776.